solo-io/gloo/docs/content/guides/gloo_federation/cluster_registration.md

 kubectl get clusterrolebinding local-gloo-federation-controller-clusterrole-binding
 ```

 Once a cluster has been registered, Gloo Edge Federation will automatically discover all instances of Gloo Edge within the cluster.
-The discovered instances are stored in a Custom Resource of type `glooinstances.fed.solo.io` in the `gloo-fed` namespace.
+The discovered instances are stored in a Custom Resource of type `glooinstances.fed.solo.io` in the `gloo-system` namespace.
 You can view the discovered instances by running the following:

 ```
-kubectl get glooinstances -n gloo-fed
+kubectl get glooinstances -n gloo-system
 ```

 ```